By saying that you are a Christian, you then confess that you believe in Christ.

 For we as Christians to say we believe that Jesus the Christ is the son of the living God who walked this earth some 2000 years ago and then to hate or to dislike the Jews is not only un-understandable but unacceptable.
 To do so, we would have to deny history, God’s Everlasting Covenant, His future plan for the Children of Israel and Jesus Christ Himself (who again is Jewish).

 Look at the scale of anti-Semitism in Europe, and even so across the world.
-The Democrats within the United States can’t wait for Trump to be out of office in order to break all ties with Israel!
+The Democrats within the United States could not wait for Trump to be out of office in order to break all ties with Israel!

 We need to understand that if a person calls himself a Christian, and he hates or dislikes the Jews or their land, you then demonstrate the same feelings towards Jesus.